-"High Use Sites" means sites that generate high concentrations of oil due to high traffic turnover or the frequent transfer of oil and/or other petroleum products as described in the regional stormwater manual glossary, Section 1.7, or Chapter 2-Core Element 5 of the Stormwater Management Manual for Eastern Washington (SWMMEW).
+"High Use Sites" means sites that generate high concentrations of oil due to high traffic turnover or the frequent transfer of oil and/or other petroleum products as described in the regional stormwater manual glossary, Section 1.7.

-"Illicit Connection" means a connection defined as either of the following: (1) Any drain or conveyance, which allows an illicit discharge to enter the county stormwater facility or a public UIC and any connection from an indoor source, regardless of whether said drain or connection had been previously allowed, permitted, or approved by Yakima County, or, (2) Any drain or conveyance connected from a commercial or industrial land use to the county stormwater facility or a public UIC which has not been documented in plans, maps, or equivalent records and approved by Yakima County.
+"Illicit Connection" means a connection defined as either of the following: (a) Any drain or conveyance, which allows an illicit discharge to enter the county stormwater facility or a public UIC and any connection from an indoor source, regardless of whether said drain or connection had been previously allowed, permitted, or approved by Yakima County, or, (b) Any drain or conveyance connected from a commercial or industrial land use to the county stormwater facility or a public UIC which has not been documented in plans, maps, or equivalent records and approved by Yakima County.

-"Illicit Discharge" means any discharge to a municipal separate storm sewer or public UIC that is not composed entirely of ~~storm water~~stormwater except discharges pursuant to a NPDES permit other than the NPDES permit for discharges from the municipal separate storm sewer.
+"Illicit Discharge" means any discharge to a municipal separate storm sewer or public UIC that is not composed entirely of storm water except discharges pursuant to a NPDES permit other than the NPDES permit for discharges from the municipal separate storm sewer.